ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms likely before 9pm, then a chance of showers and thunderstorms between 9pm and 11pm, then showers
+         <h3>Tonight</h3>Showers and thunderstorms likely before midnight, then showers and thunderstorms.
+Cloudy, with a low around 74.
+South wind
-         and thunderstorms likely between 11pm and midnight, then a chance of showers and thunderstorms between midnight and 1am, then showers and thunderstorms between 1am and 3am, then a chance of showers and thunderstorms between 3am and 4am, then showers and thunderstorms.
-Cloudy.
-Low around 74, with temperatures rising to around 76 overnight.
-South wind 2 to 6 mph.
-Chance of precipitation is 90%.<br></div>
+         around 6 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
+         <h3>Friday</h3>Showers and thunderstorms likely before 9am, then a slight chance of showers and thunderstorms between 9am and 3pm, then a
-         <h3>Friday</h3>Showers and thunderstorms before 7am, then a chance of showers and thunderstorms.
-Partly sunny.
-High near 90, with temperatures
+         chance of showers and thunderstorms between 3pm and 4pm, then a chance of showers and thunderstorms.
+Partly sunny, with a high near 90.
-         falling to around 87 in the afternoon.
 Southwest wind 5 to 8 mph.
-Chance of precipitation is 80%.<br></div>
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>Showers and thunderstorms likely before 9pm, then a chance of showers and thunderstorms between 9pm and 4am, then showers
-         and thunderstorms likely between 4am and 5am, then a chance of showers and thunderstorms.
+         <h3>Friday Night</h3>Showers and thunderstorms likely before 4am, then showers and thunderstorms likely between 4am and 5am, then a chance of showers
+         and thunderstorms.
 Mostly cloudy.
 Low around 71, with temperatures rising to around 73 overnight.
 Southwest wind 1 to 6 mph.
          Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>A chance of showers and thunderstorms before 7am, then showers and thunderstorms likely.
+         <h3>Saturday</h3>A chance of showers and thunderstorms before 7am, then a chance of showers and thunderstorms between 7am and 10am, then a
+         chance of showers and thunderstorms between 10am and 1pm, then showers and thunderstorms likely.
 Partly sunny, with a high near 86.
 Southwest wind around 3 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">